akdeb/Local-AI-Toys/app/README.md

 3. OpenToys flashes bundled firmware images (`bootloader`, `partitions`, `firmware`) directly.
 4. After flashing, the toy opens a WiFi captive portal (`ELATO`) for network setup.
 5. Put your Mac and toy on the same WiFi network; the toy reconnects when powered on while OpenToys is running.

+## 🛡️ Safety Considerations

+AI systems (local or cloud) are not perfect.
+This project is built with data privacy and safety in mind, but there are still important limitations:

+- **Hallucinations**: LLM and TTS models can give incorrect or misleading answers.
+This should not be treated as a source of truth.
+- **Inappropriate outputs**: Adversarial or ambiguous prompts can sometimes produce unsafe responses.
+- **Emotional impact**: AI should not replace real human interaction, especially for children.

+*When using with children, use with parental awareness and treat this as a tool for exploration, not authority.*

 ## Tested on ✅